 The benefits planned included the creation of new jobs at St Athan with a £14 billion investment over 25 years with an estimated £57.4 million spent into the local economy.

 Clearly a major stakeholder was the RAF.
 You might reasonable expect that stakeholder management would have led to a pretty watertight agreement plus great stakeholder understanding between the Ministry of Defence (MoD) and the Welsh Authorities.
 You would be wrong

-So when the RAF carried out a major review of aircraft support and decided to change the way the Tornado and Harrier Jump Jet’s repair business was organised, the whole super-hanger thing was no longer needed.
+So when the RAF carried out a major review of aircraft support and decided to change the way the Tornado and Harrier Jump Jet’s repair business was organized, the whole super-hanger thing was no longer needed.

 The site became a white elephant.

-The NAO report explains how these two organisations had very different long term ambitions and instead of seeing the initiative as a joint project between two government arms, it was seen as a commercial venture.
+The NAO report explains how these two organizations had very different long term ambitions and instead of seeing the initiative as a joint project between two government arms, it was seen as a commercial venture.